 With the development of social media and reconnection of old friends, these platforms created a space where people feel comfortable sharing their personal emotions, activities, pictures, and information.
 Although such revelations encourage relationships between friends, they also may encourage litigation disputes during a divorce action.
-When consulting with your Pensacola Divorce Attorney, discuss your social media presence, and the effect some material available on these platforms may have on your divorce.
+When consulting with your divorce attorney, discuss your social media presence, and the effect some material available on these platforms may have on your divorce.

 The extent that your social media accounts will play a role in your divorce proceedings depends solely on the content you post and the issues under contest.
 Even if your account is set to private, your activity and social media page is subject to proper discovery and is admissible in court proceedings under Florida law.
 Although your attorney may claim privacy or hearsay in an attempt to deem these statements and activities inadmissible, your posts will generally fall under the hearsay exception, “admission by party opponent.”
 These include statements that were made by a party and are now being offered against them in court.
 Because you physically posted onto the page, these statements, or pictures can be eligible as “party statements,” and therefore admissible in court.
 Even if deemed inadmissible, the court has routinely held that social media activity is discoverable.

 Your activity prior to your divorce, during your divorce, or even after your divorce, if engaged in a modification proceeding, may be admissible in your case depending upon the issues at hand.
 Generally, social media is introduced when finances, alimony, adultery, or child custody is being contested.
 For instance, if adultery is a claim in the case in relation to dissipation of marital funds, your Facebook activity showing where you were “checking in” and who you were with, as well as pictures posted or messages, will be evidence used against you to prove the marital misconduct.